 Students can develop their communication skills and hone their ability to frame issues from multiple viewpoints by joining debate clubs.
 Serving as a leader of a student organization could also provide students with opportunities to develop their decision-making abilities.

 Since arbitrators are generally drawn from the ranks of experienced attorneys and business professionals, a Juris Doctor (JD) or Master of Business Administration (MBA) could prove to be the most relevant graduate degree option.
 Normally, a law degree takes three years to complete, while an MBA can be earned in two years.
-Both program types provide a broad professional education.
+Both programs provide a broad professional education.
 Law schools, however, generally offer more opportunities to begin specializing in arbitration.
 They often have dispute resolution certificate or master's degree programs that can be completed while earning a JD.

 Earning a stand-alone master's degree or graduate certificate in dispute resolution could also provide relevant training for an arbitration career.
 Coursework can cover theories of conflict resolution, cultural issues and practical strategies.
 Many include an internship or practicum to provide students with real-world experience handling disputes.